The electronic customs initiative is essentially based on the following three pieces of legislation:

 - The Decision on the paperless environment for customs and trade (Electronic Customs Decision) which sets the basic framework and major deadlines for the electronic customs projects;

-- The Modernised Community Customs Code which provides for the legal bases for the completion of the computerisation of customs while being currently subject to a recast as a Union Customs Code.
-More
+- The Union Customs Code (UCC) which provides the legal basis for the completion of the computerisation of customs and repeals the Community Customs Code (Modernised Customs Code) Regulation;

 Electronic Customs Decision